Getting Things Done - GTD

 avatar

-Commented over 6 years ago David J Pappas
+Commented about 7 years ago David J Pappas

 It probably defeats your intention, but using the Evernote integration puts you back in a position of ubiquitous capture capability with explicit decision making within FacileThings.
 I use the browser plugin and have capture pages to the Actionable folder I have set up in Evernote.
 In FacileThings, the links arrive and I can decide quickly whether I'm putting the link into the ReadLater list, or as a reference item, I can search through later (in Evernote).